DEI Statement

 The Program in Jewish Studies brings together an interdisciplinary group of scholars from English, German and Slavic Languages and Literatures, History, Music, Religious Studies, Women and Gender Studies, and other fields to promote the critical examination of Jewish thought, culture, and religion.
 Through its undergraduate degrees, graduate certificate, student research and internship opportunities, archival collections, public-facing programming, and partnerships with civic organizations across Colorado, the Program seeks to “do Jewish Studies differently” and build bridges between the academy and the broader public.

 Through our research and interdisciplinary initiatives, our faculty embody a range of perspectives and seek to cultivate a bold intellectual space where curiosity, openness, and humility are central values.
-Additionally, although we recognize unique histories of oppression in the American landscape, we view America-centered and global JEDI (Justice, Equity, Diversity, and Inclusion)-work as being complementary.
+Additionally, we view America-centered and global perspectives as being complementary.
 This is because new conceptual vocabularies open us up to new ways of seeing the world.
 When our basic concepts are left uninterrogated, they become sites for the replication of familiar structures.
-We believe there is inherent value in studying and teaching incommensurable difference because it allows us to see our participation in the reproduction of systems of violence, some of which is perhaps inescapable.
+We believe there is inherent value in studying and teaching incommensurable difference because it allows us to see our participation in the reproduction of systems of violence, some of which are perhaps inescapable.

-We believe in radical empathy as a critical tool and are committed to interrogating systemic (often Eurocentric, but also monotheistic) biases in the study of religion.
+We believe in empathy as a critical tool and are committed to interrogating systemic (often Eurocentric given the history of the discipline of Religious Studies) biases in the study of religion.
 Our Mediterranean Studies initiatives are grounded in the fact that interactions among Christians, Muslims and Jews from Africa, Europe and West Asia lie at the foundation of modernity and “Western Civilization.”
 Our Tibetan and Himalayan initiatives address inequities in globalization processes, including ongoing colonialism and interethnic domination, the effects of exile and diaspora, and issues of cultural hybridity, translation, and appropriation, while giving visibility to Tibetan writers, artists, and Buddhist leaders living in China and South Asia on the international stage.
-The Program in Jewish Studies seeks to explore the voices of diverse groups across the globe through initiatives such as the Nonbinary Hebrew Project; North America’s first chair in Israel/Palestine Studies; and a grant from the Luce Foundation to recover and elevate the experiences of Jews of color in the United States.
+The Program in Jewish Studies seeks to explore the voices of diverse groups across the globe through initiatives such as the Nonbinary Hebrew Project, North America’s first chair in Israel/Palestine Studies, and a grant from the Luce Foundation to explore the experiences of Jews of color in the United States.

-We believe in the importance of amplifying the voices of minorities.
-For us, this includes individuals and groups marginalized by the cleavages of class and caste, gender and sexuality, race and ethnicity, but also the subversive and the popular (in contrast to the canonical and the orthodox).
-This means taking seriously the recent call to decolonize religious studies by examining the history of the discipline, its early ties to orientalism and colonialism, its ongoing textual bias, and the epistemologies foreclosed in the process, particularly indigenous ones.
-This is crucial if we are to create welcoming spaces where people can feel seen and heard, but it is also true that the amplification of minoritized voices benefits everyone (and not just members of underrepresented communities).
+We believe in the importance of amplifying marginalized voices, in a way that preserves a genuine and accurate sense of the history of the various religious traditions.
+For us, this includes individuals and groups marginalized by the cleavages of class and caste, gender and sexuality, race and ethnicity, but also addressing subversive elements of religious praxis and popular forms of religiosity (in contrast to the canonical and the orthodox).
+This means examining the history of the discipline, its early ties to orientalism and colonialism, its ongoing textual bias, and the epistemologies foreclosed in the process.
+At the same time, we recognize that rigorous philological analysis is still an essential dimension of our work.
+This is crucial if we are to create welcoming spaces where people can feel seen and heard, but it is also true that the amplification of minoritized voices offers a robust capacity to understand culture in a way that benefits everyone (and not just members of underrepresented communities).

 A diverse body of faculty, students, and staff is necessary for CU Boulder to fulfill its goal of serving the people of Colorado, the nation, and the world by bringing together a vibrant array of cultures, experiences, and perspectives.
-Finally, we view community engagement in public outreach on the diversity of religious traditions and their interactions as an aspect of JEDI-work.
-While harsh economic realities have negatively impacted enrollments in RLST, there is reason for optimism.
+Finally, we view community engagement in public outreach on the richness, complexity and diversity of religious traditions as an essential part of our work.
 Today current moral, political, and climatological crises are foregrounding issues that RLST has historically studied.
-If that trend continues, our commitment and contributions to JEDI will be more important than ever.
+If that trend continues, our commitment and contributions to contributing to the excellence of the study of religion at CU Boulder will be more important than ever.